root-project/root/tree/ntuple/v7/doc/specifications.md

 For object ID locators, specifies the 64bit object ID.
 FOr URI locators, the locator contains the ASCII characters of the URI following the size and the type.

-An envelope link consists of a locator followed by a 32bit unsigned integer that specifies the uncompressed size of the envelope.
+An envelope link consists of a 32bit unsigned integer that specifies the uncompressed size of the envelope followed by a locator.

 ## Envelopes